What are cat claims, and how are they different from daily claims?

 Staff adjusters that work for an insurance company typically earn a salary or an hourly rate to handle daily claims.
 Many staff adjusters receive a benefits compensation package, but the average salary of an adjuster is around $50,000.

-Independent adjusters typically earn on a per claim basis.
+Independent adjusters typically earn on a per claim basis, paid out via an independent adjuster fee schedule.
 When just starting out, independent auto damage appraisers earn $60 per claim.
 Independent property adjusters earn $150 – $500 (or more!) per claim, depending on their fee schedule.
 A fee schedule is an agreement of what the adjuster will be paid, based on a percentage of the total claim amount.

 Can you do both cat claims and daily claims?